 Craft Breweries in Colorado

 Colorado has the fourth most breweries per capita in the U.S. — an impressive statistic given the state is home to less than 2 percent of the country’s population.
 Colorado is home to more than 400 established breweries.
 Coloradans didn’t invent the concept of a craft brewery, but they do get credit for perfecting the art of craft beer.
-Home to such notable breweries as New Belgium Brewing Company, Odell Brewing Co., Great Divide Brewing, Boulder Beer Company, Left Hand Brewing and many others, the state is a beer-lover’s dream destination.
+Home to such notable breweries as New Belgium Brewing Company, Odell Brewing Co., Great Divide Brewing, Left Hand Brewing and many others, the state is a beer-lover’s dream destination.

 Every kind of beer you can imagine is brewed here, from the well-known (Fat Tire and 90 Shilling) to rare seasonal barley and tripel ales.